joeida/Hangman/README.md

 * Create Hangman game using HTML, CSS, Javascript.

 ### Objective
-* Ability to use HTML, CSS, Javascript to create a basic front end Hangman game.
+* Use HTML, CSS, Javascript to create a basic front end Hangman game.
   1. Keep track of game wins and losses.
   2. Keep track of guesses remaining, word, and letters.
   3. Create game meter to show status of current game.